skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 WASI("path_open") i32 path_open(i32,i32,u8*,iz,i32,i64,i64,i32,i32*);
 ```

-That's 9 parameters — and I had thought Win32 `CreateFileW` was over the
+That's 9 parameters — and I had thought [Win32 `CreateFileW`][cfw] was
-top.
-It's actually even more complex than it looks.
+over the top.
+It's even more complex than it looks.
 It works more like
-POSIX `openat()`, except there's no current working directory and so no
+[POSIX `openat()`][openat], except there's no current working directory
-`AT_FDCWD`.
-Every file and directory is opened *relative to* another
+and so no `AT_FDCWD`.
+Every file and directory is opened *relative to*
-directory, and absolute paths are invalid.
-If there's no `AT_FDCWD`, how
+another directory, and absolute paths are invalid.
+If there's no
-does one open the *first* directory?
-That's called a *preopen* and it's
+`AT_FDCWD`, how does one open the *first* directory?
+That's called a
-core to the file system security mechanism of WASI.
+*preopen* and it's core to the file system security mechanism of WASI.

 The WASM runtime preopens zero or more directories before starting the
 program and assigns them the lowest numbered file descriptors starting at